13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 It means that it can probably be used for 8k resolutions.

-It is to be the sharpest 14-millimeter lens I’ve ever tried; stars are pinpoint sharp, even wide open, maximum, and a quarter to quarter sharpness is reached at F 2.8.
+It is the sharpest 14-millimeter lens I’ve ever tried; stars are pinpoint sharp even wide open at maximum, and a quarter to a quarter of sharpness is reached at F2.8.

 If you stay under an exposure time of about 10 seconds, you will eliminate any store trailing, and the celestial objects will appear in the best possible way.